 Nonetheless, gardening requires attention, and garlic plants require adequate amounts of water, fertilizer, and weeding.

-It is recommended that garlic cloves planted in the fall be harvested early in the summer.
+It is recommended that cloves planted in the fall be harvested early in the summer.
 Spring plantings will be ready for harvest in mid- to late summer.

-Once harvested, tie your bulbs, creating a garlic bouquet.
+Once harvested, tie your bulbs, creating a bouquet.
 Hang it to dry in a cool, airy, shady area.
 Garlic can be stored for up to four months in an appropriate container (breathable and cool).

 As already mentioned, garlic has historically been valued medicinally for a variety of illnesses and complaints.
 Today, garlic consumption is highly regarded as a preventative against heart disease, high blood pressure, and stroke, and is considered an important ingredient in many popular diets plans.